RunestoneInteractive/thinkcspy/_sources/Lists/AppendversusConcatenate.rst

 Note that the word "cat" needs to be placed in a list since the concatenation operator needs two lists to do its work.

 .. codelens:: appcon2
+    :python: py3

     origlist = [45, 32, 88]

     origlist = origlist + ["cat"]

 It is also important to realize that with append, the original list is simply modified.
 On the other hand, with concatenation, an entirely new list is created.
 This can be seen in the following codelens example where
 ``newlist`` refers to a list which is a copy of the original list, ``origlist``, with the new item "cat" added to the end.  ``origlist`` still contains the three values it did before the concatenation.
 This is why the assignment operation is necessary as part of the accumulator pattern.

 .. codelens:: appcon3
+    :python: py3

     origlist = [45, 32, 88]